If you’ve ever thought: Gee, I’d like to visit several countries in a week! …this post is for you.

 Once you choose your country and city preferences, do a bit of research to gather up some options for the best ways to spend your time.
 You may already know about the top tourist spots in a city, but I’m telling ya.
 Some of my favorite travel experiences happened in places I didn’t know about until I did the research.

-- I Google everything.
-(Don’t you?)
+- Google ideas for your itinerary.
 Seriously searching something as simple as “Unusual things to do in ________” or “Off the beaten path in __________” can yield a pretty decent list of spots to consider.
+Also, be sure to Google days and times places are open while you’re at it.

-- Consult Instagram.
-Whether you do a location search or stalk your favorite travel grammers, visual inspiration is powerful stuff!
+- Search Instagram.
+Whether you do a location search or stalk your favorite travel influencers, visual inspiration is powerful stuff!
 One of my favorite IG features is the ability to save photos into folders.
 Mine are categorized by country, and when I book a trip, one of the first things I do is browse all the photos I’ve saved in that country’s folder.

 Really, this is just a continuation of planning ahead.
-But I’m gonna give prioritizing its own header.
+But I’m gonna give prioritizing its own section.

 Once you’ve done your research… once you’ve got your countries, cities, and cool spots in mind… prioritize.
 Which cities and sites are completely non-negotiable?
 Which ones are worth squeezing in?
 And, which ones would you not lose sleep over if you didn’t go there?
 It also helps to map ‘em out.
 See where they are in location to each other.
 Prioritizing not only your interests but also your time spent getting from place to place is gold, my friends.
 GOLD.

-- Create a simple Word doc itinerary.
-Okayyyy, so mine wasn’t simple, but yours can be!
-Start by just throwing EVERYTHING on the doc.
+- Create a simple itinerary in Google docs or Microsoft Word.
+Okayyyy, so mine aren’t usually simple, but yours can be!
+Start by just throwing EVERYTHING you ideally want to do on the doc.
 Then organize by country and city.
-Then rank each country/city list by must-sees down to ehhhhhh.
+Then rank each country/city list by must-sees down to just ehhhhhh.
 I even go so far as to add in my train times as well as walking to and from, since that is pretty non-negotiable.

-- Plug your stuff from the Word doc into Google Maps.
+- Use Google Maps to search the places on your itinerary.
 Check distances.
 Figure out if you need public transportation, or if you could walk it out.
 Then, SAVE the spots in Google Maps.
 Much like Instagram, you can create save lists in Google Maps, too!
 I utilize this feature ALL THE TIME, especially during my trips.

-- Go electronic if you can – as in e-tickets you can pull up in your email.
+- Book electronic tickets whenever you can.
+These will be easy to pull up in your email.
 But, if that’s not an option, be sure to book far enough in advance so the tickets can be mailed to you before you leave.
 OR know where you need to go to pick them up in person during your trip.

-- Invest in a travel wallet for your printed tickets and screenshot any e-tickets just in case your Internet connection is weak when you need to pull them up.
+- Invest in a travel wallet.
+This will be useful for your printed tickets.
+Also screenshot any e-tickets just in case your Internet connection is weak when you need to pull them up.
 (I speak from experience!)

 - Walk a LOT.
 It’s easier to stay awake when you’re upright, and you’ll wear yourself out so that the hours you do sleep will be restful ones!

-- Do make time to sit throughout the day – even if it’s just in transit, or while you’re eating, or taking 30 minutes to people watch on a bench.
+- Take time to sit throughout the day.
+Even if it’s just in transit, or while you’re eating, or taking 30 minutes to people watch on a bench, sitting once in a while is important.
 Just don’t close your eyes.
 Ha!

 - If you’re country-hopping by plane, sleep on those short flights.
 Otherwise, I wouldn’t advise sleeping on the train or any other modes of public transportation.
 Pickpockets, yo.